th2-net/th2-data-services/README.md

 - **Sequence of elements**:
   A _Data object_ provides an interface to a sequenced set of values of a specific element type.
 Stream inside the _Data object_ **don’t actually store** elements; they are computed on demand.
-- **DataSource**:
+- **data source** (exactly in small letters):
   Any source of data.
 E.g. [Report Data Provider](https://github.com/th2-net/th2-rpt-data-provider), collections, arrays, or I/O resources.
+- **DataSource**:
+  A class that is an intermediate link between the SourceAPI and Commands.
 - **ProviderDataSource**:
   The DataSource object whose source is [Report Data Provider](https://github.com/th2-net/th2-rpt-data-provider).
 - **SourceAPI**:
   Each source has its own API to retrieve data.
 SourceAPI is a class that provide API for some data source.
 - **Commands**:
-  Objects that provide user-friendly interfaces for getting some data from DataSource.
+  Classes that provide user-friendly interfaces for getting some data from DataSource.
 Commands use _SourceAPI_ to achieve it.
 - **Adapters**:
   It's similar to function for `Data.map` method.
 Adoptable commands used it to update the data stream.